 There is something to note about the last 100 days that’s actually pretty material though.
-It was subtle at first.
-But as each day goes on, it’s becoming clearer.
-And it’s actually a little bit, well, normal.
+It was subtle at first, but as each day goes by, it’s becoming clearer.
+It’s actually a little bit, well, normal.
 It’s that Donald Trump is in fact, a Republican president.
-Or more accurately, he’s a Donald Trump version of a Republican president.
-Which is to say, grossly exaggerated, undisciplined and entirely unencumbered by any need whatsoever to appear decent or principled.
+Or more accurately, he’s a Donald Trump version of a Republican president; grossly exaggerated, undisciplined and entirely unencumbered by any need whatsoever to appear decent or principled.
+But recognizably conservative.
 And there’s something actually counter-intuitively comforting about that.
-Not because it will be effective.
-Or because I agree with it politically.
-But because it appears, at first glance at least, like most of the 1930’s Germany style campaign shenanigans, and the alt right white supremacist awakening, was mostly campaign bullshit.

-Now, before you mistake this for me saying that everything is ok and we should all relax, please realize, I’m really saying that it appears that we likely elected a strange and so far not super effective Republican president when many originally feared we handed the keys to Hitler.
-So, yes, I’m relieved.
-But only in the way I’d be relieved that I drove my car into a lake instead of off a cliff.
-It still doesn’t make me feel great about the direction of our government.
+Now, before we mistake this for me saying that everything is ok and we should all relax, it’s worth noting that I’m really just saying that it appears that we likely elected a strange and so far not super effective Republican president when many originally feared we handed the keys to Hitler.

 In hindsight though, with a few months of distance behind us now, if you think what Donald Trump did during the election was something directionally different, I’d challenge that.
-The velocity and veracity of it was new.
-But it was, in effect, the same old Republican campaign message.
-I lost it a bit in the insanity of the delivery.
-But it was the tried and true strategy of winning the electorate by linking the Dixie Block Nations, as Colin Woodward calls in his fantastic chronicle of American cultural history American Nations, with the Appalachian thread of the midwest through the common values of white superiority and religion.
-And since Trump was light on religion, though he did make a miraculous conversion, he knew he could stir the pot of latent white resentment to solidify a movement.
-Which has been the Republican way to win elections since the Civil Rights Act.
-For the record, Woodward wrote his opus in 2011, years before anyone took Trump seriously.
-Like I said, it’s not new.
+The velocity and veracity of it was new and it lost a bit in the insanity of its delivery, but it was, in effect, the same old Republican campaign message.
+It was the tried and true strategy of winning the electorate by linking the Dixie Block Nations, as Colin Woodward calls in his fantastic chronicle of American cultural history American Nations, with the Appalachian thread of the midwest through the common values of white superiority and religion.

 “Vote to stop abortion, receive a rollback in capital gains taxes.
 Vote to make our country strong again; receive deindustrialization.
 Vote to screw those politically correct college professors; receive electricity deregulation.
 Vote to get government off our backs; receive conglomeration and monopoly everywhere from media to meatpacking.
 Vote to stand tall against terrorists; receive Social Security privatization.
 Vote to strike a blow against elitism; receive a social order in which wealth is more concentrated than ever before in our lifetimes, in which workers have been stripped of power and CEOs are rewarded in a manner beyond imagining.”